Sodium channel blocker: Class Ic agents

 Class Ic antiarrhythmic agents markedly depress the phase 0 depolarization (decreasing Vmax).
 They decrease conductivity, but have a minimal effect on the action potential duration.
 Of the sodium channel blocking antiarrhythmic agents (the class I antiarrhythmic agents), the class Ic agents have the most potent sodium channel blocking effects.

 Class Ic agents are indicated for supraventricular arrhythmias (i.e. atrial fibrillation) and as a last line treatment for refractory life-threatening ventricular tachycardia or ventricular fibrillation.
 These agents are potentially pro-arrhythmic, especially in settings of structural heart disease (e.g. post-myocardial infarction), and are contraindicated in such settings.

 Class Ic agents include encainide, flecainide, moricizine, and propafenone.
 Encainide is not available in the United States.

 Other uses

 Sodium channel blockers are also used as local anesthetics and anticonvulsants.

 Sodium channel blockers have been proposed for use in the treatment of cystic fibrosis, but current evidence is mixed.

 It has been suggested that the analgesic effects of some antidepressants may be mediated in part via sodium channel blockade.

-Voltage-dependent sodium channel blockers are used as insecticides, comprising Insecticide Resistance Action Committee (IRAC) mechanism of action group 22.
+Voltage-gated sodium channel blockers are used as insecticides, comprising Insecticide Resistance Action Committee (IRAC) mechanism of action group 22.
 As of March 2020 these are two, indoxacarb (22A, the oxadiazines) and metaflumizone (22B, the semicarbazones).